 So, it's time to open your diary and start planning.
-To save you time and help you get started, we've scoped out seven of the best venues in and around the city that serve a quality drink.
+To save you time and help you get started, we've scoped out six of the best venues in and around the city that serve a quality drink.

 Capital Brewing Co.